pybuilder/pybuilder.github.io/documentation/developing-pybuilder.md

 ---
 layout: documentation
-title: PyBuilder Usage Documentation
+title: Developing PyBuilder
 ---

-# Running a full build
+# Running a Full Build
 PyBuilder is, [of course](http://en.wikipedia.org/wiki/Eating_your_own_dog_food), built with itself.

 This is attained through self-bootstrapping with the `build.py` file, which lies in the toplevel sources.